thorpej/Electronics/Power_Supplies/KWard_Adjustable_Bench_Power_Supply/README.md

 build uses an Edcor XPWR133 for the B+ rail, floating 6550 screen supply, and the 6550 array's heaters.
 In my build, an AnTek AS-4T400 is used, which necessitates a separate transformer for the floating 6550 screen supply.
 I also opted to use a different transformer for the C- rail.
+Additionally, there are some minor improvements, such as the use of a precision 10-turn pot for the B+ voltage control (to address a design flaw in the original), as well as an provision to discharge capacitors on the device-under-test.
 The design is otherwise un-changed from Kevin's design.

 The interesting files here are: